tytydraco/yessleep/out/I_Was_a_Folklore_Researcher_Until_One_Interview_Forced_Me_to_Abandon_Academia_Forever.md

 The tavern I was to be accommodated at was empty too.
 The owner seldom spoke, provided the keys to my room, and informed me that the food would be served in two hours.

 As I picked up my bags and headed to the staircase, he asked me what the purpose of my visit was.
-I answered that I would be interviewing Lord Edmund Ashford this evening, the Baron who lived in an old Gothic mansion above the town.
+I answered that I would be interviewing Lord E. Ashford this evening, the Baron who lived in an old Gothic mansion above the town.

 The owner's eyes widened with fear, and he quickly excused himself to the kitchen.